alexanders89/jade_lizard/README.md

 Regarding the push function, I'd like this to only fire when there is a user with stock subscriptions.
 This will save resources on the server side.

 - **Stop Using postman**
 Going forward the application will need another way of making the subscribe/unsubscribe requests.
-My Thinking behind going this way was that in the future at some point these request routes can be easily integrated into other applications (eg text messaging, other dashboards)
+My thinking behind going this way is that in the future at some point these request routes can be easily integrated into other applications (eg text messaging, other dashboards)